 However, that’s not all!
 The museum itself is in a beautiful 17th-century building, making it an architectural delight.
 You’ll want to add this gem to your Edinburgh itinerary and spend at least an hour there exploring!

 Fancy a tipple?
-The Lind & Lime Gin Distillery should be at the top of your itinerary.
-Finding it’s home in the buzzing Port of Leith, this distillery is the perfect place to indulge in some of Scotland’s finest spirits.
-You can even take a guided tour and learn about the gin-making process, from botanicals to bottling.
-You can even label your own mini bottle of gin!
+The Lind & Lime Gin Distillery should be at the top of your Edinburgh itinerary.
+Finding its home in the buzzing Port of Leith, it’s the perfect place to indulge in some of Scotland’s finest spirits.
+Founded in 2017 by friends Ian Stirling and Patrick Fletcher, the distillery first began as a small industrial unit.
+Stirling and Fletcher’s sole aim was to bring single Malt production back to Edinburgh — and they’ve been quite successful.
+At the Lind & Lime Distillery, you can take a guided tour to learn about the gin-making process from botanicals to bottling.
+At the end of the tour, you also get a chance to label the cutest little personalized mini bottle of gin (pictured above)!

 If you’re a first-time visitor looking for a great place to explore, the National Museum of Scotland is an absolute must-see.
 The best part is that it’s completely free!
 This enormous museum boasts a wide range of exhibits, covering everything from natural history to Scottish history, technology, and more.